 Sheridan: I was.
 I'm better now.

-How he ended up on Z'ha'dum!
-They screwed with his wife, and replaced her mind with a false personality.
+- How he ended up on Z'ha'dum in the first place.
+They broke his wife, and then when they realized what they had and how she could be of use to them (besides as the core of a ship), they fitted her with a new, loyal personality and had her contact him.
 So, he went to their home planet, and crashed his White Star into it...while it was loaded with nuclear weapons.
 He'd said that if he went down in Z'ha'dum, he wouldn't go easy or alone.
-He basically took the capital city of the Shadows with him.
+He took the capital city of the Shadows with him.

 Sheridan: No more!
 No more of you!
 No more Nightwatch, no more hostages, no more lies!
 Not on my station!
 Not on my watch!
 No more!
 No more!